mrtingalingling/mrtingalingling.github.io/_posts/2019-12-26-Stack-Setup.md

      ForwardAgent yes
      HostKeyAlgorithms +ssh-dss
 ```
+Lastly, SSH!
+If you want a more secure way to communicate with a server without typing in password. 🙂

 3. Python
 In whichever environment, it's best-practice to not depend on system python for development or production scripts.
 Therefore, it's highly recommended to install [miniconda](https://docs.conda.io/en/latest/miniconda.html) as listed below.